 Miami is a champion of American indulgence.
 Indulgence is allowing oneself to engage in the pleasure of something.
 We can use indulgence in harmful ways, but we can also use it in wonderful ways.
 When indulgence is used beneficially, it is like food for the soul.
 It is a release of the painful, starved, captivity of abstinence.
 This is one of the gifts Miami has to share with the world.
 We hold onto our worries.
 We carry them in our metaphoric backpack everywhere we go.
 Sometimes, we need to feel the freedom of the choice we have to take that back pack off and lay it down.
 It is not going to disappear when we do this, we should not run away from it and try to leave it behind because it will simply show up outside our door, waiting for us to put it back on, but we can lay it down in order to experience the relief of not carrying its weight for a time.

 The beaches here are also magnificent.
 Florida’s beaches are my favorite beaches I’ve been to so far in the United States.
 I like the gulf side beaches the most for many reasons.
 But the day before yesterday, I went to the beach and had the best time in the water that I can remember since being a child.
 I walked out past the wave break despite my general feeling of utter vulnerable powerlessness amongst ocean creatures who have the advantage in every way and I felt my play impulse urging me to ride the waves.
 So I did.
-Like I used to when I was young, I swam in front of each wave deliberately pleading them to carry me into shore.
+Like I used to when I was young, I swam in front of each wave deliberately letting them carry me into shore.
 I was giggling and lost track of what time it was.
 It was the most fun I’ve had in years.
 The salt water of the ocean increases people’s frequencies immensely.
 It strips negative energy from you.
 It is so incredibly purifying.
 I’m going into the ocean again today.
-I’m determined to leave my seriousness by the wayside for the day.

 Then we grow up and wonder why we aren’t happy without realizing that we aren’t happy because we don’t take the straight path to it by prioritizing enjoyment.
 Rather, we spend our lives beating about the bush hoping that our happiness will come as the end result of other priorities like keeping a reliable job or reaching our goals.
 Instead, consider that enjoyment has a serious practical purpose and ask yourself, how could I play today?